opensearch-project/documentation-website/_security-plugin/multi-tenancy/mt-agg-view.md

 <img src="{{site.url}}{{site.baseurl}}/images/Security/ten-filter-results.png" alt="Dashboards Saved Objects tenant filtering" width="700">

-Use the Type dropdown menu to filter saved objects by type.
-The behavior of the Type dropdown menu is the same as the behavior of the Tenant dropdown menu.
+Use the **Type** dropdown menu to filter saved objects by type.
+The behavior of the **Type** dropdown menu is the same as the behavior of the **Tenant** dropdown menu.

 ### Selecting and working with a saved object

-After identifying a saved object that you would like to work with, follow these steps to access the object.
+After identifying a saved object that you would like to work with, follow these steps to access the object:

 1. Note the tenant associated with the object in the Tenant column.
 1. In the upper-right corner of the window, open the user menu and select **Switch tenants**.